87

 – Aryabhata

-Mar 13, 2012 at 5:28
+Commented Mar 13, 2012 at 5:28

 • 5

 $\begingroup$ This annoys me to no end, people just posting their answer as a comment instead of an answer.
 A problem that I'd add is that it comes across as an attempt to have their answer be the first thing people see after reading the question, without having to go through the voting process.
-I guess people do it because they think their answer is too short or something, but it's still annoying. $\endgroup$ Nov 23, 2015 at 3:36
+I guess people do it because they think their answer is too short or something, but it's still annoying. $\endgroup$ Commented Nov 23, 2015 at 3:36

 • 2